shinw97/DL-based-bees-counting-classification-and-analytical-model/README.md

 The project aimed to achieve three major objectives:

-1. Develop an automated computer vision-based counting and classification model.
+1. Develop an automated computer vision-based bees counting and classification model.
-2. Tabulate and provide visualization of the data for the domain experts to perform deeper research on bees behaviour.
+2. Tabulate and provide representable visualization of the data for the domain experts to perform deeper research on bees behaviour.
-3. Instead of relying on only expert's knowledge, provide a representable output data to perform data driven research on the bees.
+3. Instead of relying on only human expert's knowledge, provide inspiration to invoke computational technology to accelerate data driven research in agricultural domain.

 <p align="center">
 <img src="https://github.com/shinw97/DL-based-bees-counting-classification-and-analytical-model/blob/master/sample-detection.png" width="50%"/>